metio/terraform-provider-k8s/docs/data-sources/app_terraform_io_workspace_v1alpha2_manifest.md

 Optional:

-- `all_workspaces` (Boolean) Allow access to the state for all workspaces within the same organization.Default: 'false'.
+- `all_workspaces` (Boolean) Allow access to the state for all workspaces within the same organization.
+Default: 'false'.
 - `workspaces` (Attributes List) Allow access to the state for specific workspaces within the same organization. (see [below for nested schema](#nestedatt--spec--remote_state_sharing--workspaces))

 <a id="nestedatt--spec--remote_state_sharing--workspaces"></a>